ibm-cloud-docs/transit-gateway/set-up-environment.md

 ### Step 5: Verify that you have API access
 {: #verify-api-access}

 If you run into unexpected results, add the `--verbose` (debug) flag after the `curl` command to obtain detailed logging information.
-For more information about commonly encountered errors, see [Troubleshooting](/docs/vpc?topic=vpc-troubleshooting-vpc).
 {: tip}

-* Call the [GET Locations API](/apidocs/transit-gateway#get-gateway-location) to see the locations available for your transit gateway, in JSON format.
+* Call the [List Available Locations API](/apidocs/transit-gateway#list-offering-type-locations) to see the locations available for your transit gateway, in JSON format.
 At least one object should return.

     ```sh
-    curl -X GET "$transit_api_endpoint/v1/locations?version=$api_version" \
+    curl -X GET "$transit_api_endpoint/v1/offering_types/dedicated/locations?version=$api_version"   -H "Authorization: $IAM_TOKEN"
-      -H "Authorization: $iam_token"
     ```

-* Call the [GET Transit Gateways API](/apidocs/transit-gateway#list-transit-gateways) to see any transit gateways that you already created under your account, in JSON format.
+* Call the [List gateways](/apidocs/transit-gateway#list-gateways) API to see any gateways that you already created under your account, in JSON format.

     ```sh
-    curl -X GET "$transit_api_endpoint/v1/transit_gateways?version=$api_version" \
+    curl -X GET "$transit_api_endpoint/v1/gateways?version=$api_version"   -H "Authorization: $IAM_TOKEN"
-      -H "Authorization: $iam_token"
     ```